 photography by: Omri Westmark

-A routine drumming informing the village about newly arrived visitors
+A routine drumming to inform the village about newly arrived visitors

 photography by: Omri Westmark

-Perhaps Oyotunji’s most conspicuous feature, the numerous sanctums across the village are each dedicated to a specific divine entity known as Orisha.
-According to the Yoruba indigenous religion, Orishas function as a manifestation of the supreme being, Olodumare, and as such, play the same role as saints in other religions.
-In striking resemblance to many of the world’s ancient mythologies, the Yoruba’s deities are divided by their distinct duties and moral obligations.
+Perhaps Oyotunji’s most conspicuous feature, the numerous sanctums across the village, are each dedicated to a specific divine entity known as Orisha.
+According to the Yoruba indigenous religion, Orishas function as manifestations of the supreme being, Olodumare, and as such, play the same role as saints in other religions.
+In striking resemblance to many of the world’s ancient mythologies, the Yoruba deities are divided by their distinct duties and moral obligations.

-On a first glance, the vividly colorful sculptures around each of the village’s shrines might seem like being a part of an African Disneyland.
-Nonetheless, every statue and ornament were meticulously created as a mean to appease the supreme beings rather than the occasional tourists.
-Since Orishas are known for their unfathomable appetite for gifts, the spectacular shrines are accompanied by an altar where they are bestowed with a hodgepodge of food items, alcoholic drinks, knickknacks and incense.
+At first glance, the vividly colorful sculptures around each of the village’s shrines might seem like part of an African Disneyland.
+Nonetheless, every statue and ornament was meticulously created as a means to appease the supreme beings rather than the occasional tourists.
+Since Orishas are known for their unfathomable appetite for gifts, the spectacular shrines are accompanied by an altar where they are bestowed with a hodgepodge of food items, alcoholic drinks, knickknacks, and incense.

-Interestingly, the Oyotunji villagers assert that one of their deities, Olokun, the patron orisha of the sea who is also associated with wealth and prosperity, was the source of inspiration behind the Starbucks’ logo, and so, according to them, the giant coffee chain owes its success to the blue divinity.
+Interestingly, the Oyotunji villagers assert that one of their deities, Olokun, the patron Orisha of the sea who is also associated with wealth and prosperity, was the source of inspiration behind the Starbucks logo.
+According to them, the giant coffee chain owes its success to the blue divinity.

 A Sphinx-like blue sculpture, part of the Olokun shrine